jichu4n/palm-sync/docs/how-palm-os-hotsync-works.md

 # How Palm OS HotSync Works

-The HotSync system enables Palm OS devices to synchronize data with desktop computers, often serving as a Palm OS device's primary way of communicating with the outside world.
-It was a core part of the Palm OS user experience, and was quite an innovative technology for its time.
-This document explains at a high level how it works under the hood.
+HotSync enables Palm OS devices to synchronize data with desktop computers, often serving as their primary means of communicating with the outside world.
+Launching alongside the very first Pilot models in 1996, HotSync was a core part of the Palm OS user experience and a groundbreaking technology for its time.

+This document explores how the it works under the hood.

-Beware that the information in this document may not be fully accurate.
+Beware that the information here may not be fully accurate.
 HotSync was a proprietary system and Palm never published technical specs for many of its components.
 Much of the information below is based on the incredible reverse engineering work done by two open source projects, [pilot-link](https://github.com/jichu4n/pilot-link) and [ColdSync](https://github.com/dwery/coldsync), in the early 2000s.
 It also incorporates some of my own research while developing [palm-sync](https://github.com/jichu4n/palm-sync), a modern implementation of HotSync in TypeScript.
 If you spot any errors, please feel free to let me know via an issue / PR!

 ## Overview

-Here's a high level diagram illustrating the main components of HotSync:
+Breaking down the main components involved in the HotSync process, the overall architecture looks something like this:

 <p align="center"><img src="./architecture.svg" width="500" alt="HotSync architecture"></p>

-Overview of the main components:
+The main components are:

-- **Conduit**: Data synchronization logic that runs on the computer.
-The official [Palm Desktop](https://palmdb.net/app/palm-desktop) software includes a number of built-in conduits, and can be extended with additional third-party conduits.
+- **Conduit**: Modules containing HotSync logic that runs on the computer.
+The [Palm Desktop](https://palmdb.net/app/palm-desktop) software includes a number of built-in conduits, and can be extended with additional third-party conduits.

 - **Desktop Link Protocol (DLP)**: Application level protocol for communicating with a Palm device.
 The protocol operates in a familiar request-response API style, where a conduit can send a request to the Palm and get back a response.
 A modern analogy might be a gRPC or REST API.